 Create artistic, geometrical designs in your web browser and turn them into digital art.
 Snap puzzle-like code blocks together using the TurtleArt app and give the turtle a sequence of movement commands—then watch your image take shape as it moves.
 Invent your own designs or build on existing ones, then share your coded art using the hashtags #TurtleArt and #ComputationalTinkering.

 Tinker with your LEGO bricks in a new way—construct whimsical contraptions by combining LEGO with everyday materials.
 You can playfully explore kinetic sculptures, marble mazes, sky parades, art machines, moving critters, and more!
 Share a video of your contraptions or images of your inventions using the hashtag #LEGOTinkering.

 Explore computational tinkering and blur the line between the physical and the digital—your hands or body can trigger a digital animation on the screen.
-Use Scratch video sensing to make Interactive Animations that you trigger with your movements, then share your projects using the hashtags #ComputationalTinkering and #AnimateYourWorld.
+Use Scratch video sensing to animate your world and make interactive animates that trigger with your movements, then share your projects using the hashtags #ComputationalTinkering and #AnimateYourWorld.

 Cranky Contraptions are homemade kinetic toys that produce a variety of motions—up and down, side to side, and more—by turning a wire "crank."
 Use everyday materials to tinker with ideas about storytelling and mechanical motion, and bring whimsical creations to life!
 Share your creations using the hashtag #CrankyContraptions.

 Find out how rotation works with Exploring Spinning—gather materials around your house gather recycled materials around your house and try turning them into spinning toys.
 Share your creations with us using #ExploringSpinning.
 Include what worked well and what didn't—we want to see your tinkering process.